Because I Can (Katy Rose album)

 Because I Can is the debut studio album by American singer-songwriter Katy Rose.
-It was released on January 27, 2004, by V2 Records.
+V2 Records released the album on January 27, 2004.
+Rose co-wrote Because I Can with her father, Kim Bullard, who also produced the album.
+Rose additionally worked with songwriters including Stuart Mathis, Holly Mathis, River Jones, Billy Mohler, and Danny Dunlap.
+Because I Can's lyrical themes revolve around depression, rebellion, and innocence.

 The album was supported by two singles, "Overdrive" and "I Like".
 The former, being the lead single from the record, became Rose's most chart successful single to date, peaking at 37 on the US Adult Top 40 chart.
 The song was also featured in the 2004 film and movie soundtrack of Mean Girls.
 Furthermore, despite not being released as a single, the album track "Lemon" would be featured in the 2003 film and movie soundtrack of Thirteen.

 On August 20, 2015, Rose announced in a Twitter post that she plans to remaster and reissue the album with the inclusion of an additional song.